 This unit introduces you to the design of concrete structures, including structural components such as beams, slabs, columns, footings and retaining walls.
 You will identify loads and load paths for gravity and lateral loading.
 Construction materials are also reviewed in the context of sustainability and environmental issues.
 You will also plan, prepare and carry out tests on structural concrete components, interpret the results and prepare test reports.
-Building design and serviceability requirements are integrated in the design process.
-Individual and team work focuses on development of professionalism, ethical practice, problem solving and communication.
-Students enrolled in distance mode are required to attend a compulsory Residential School.
+You will investigate building design and serviceability requirements.
+Individual and teamwork focus on the development of professionalism, ethical practice, problem solving and communication.
+In this unit, you must complete compulsory practical activities.
+Refer to the Engineering Undergraduate Course Moodle site for proposed dates.

 |Student Contribution Band||SCA Band 2|